Your Credit Report

 Don’t use a scam website

 Remember, there are a lot of imposter websites out there.
-Be careful to type the website correctly into your browser, as some of these imposter sites purposefully misspell www.annualcreditreport.com in the hope that you will mistype the site’s name and be directed to their site instead.
+Be careful to type the website correctly into your browser, as some of these imposter sites purposely misspell www.annualcreditreport.com in the hope that you will mistype the site’s name and be directed to their site instead.
 You should not have to give out your credit card information to get your free credit report.
 You also should not receive emails asking you for personal information.
 If you receive this kind of email, it is probably a scam.
 Do not reply to any scam e-mail.
-Instead, forward the email to the Federal Trade Commission (FTC) at email@example.com.
+Instead, forward the email to the Federal Trade Commission (FTC) at firstname.lastname@example.org.

 What information do I need to get my free credit report?